-Nestle is a people inspired company.
-They believe that a satisfied workforce is a key to satisfied customers.
+Nestle is a people-inspired company.
+They believe that a satisfied workforce is key to satisfied customers.
 Nestle’s work culture promotes autonomy, inclusiveness, and holistic development of their employees.

 They offer talent development programs like YTDP (Young Talent Development Program) and International Development programs which aims to help young professionals learn and grow faster.